Kentucky Oaks Betting Guide

 The race is Grade I Stakes race for three-year-old Thoroughbred fillies (this is why you’ll never see repeat winners of the race).
 Each horse carries 121 pounds.

 The gates will open at Churchill Downs at 8am on the Friday of the Kentucky Oaks.
-There is a 13-race card in 2020, with the first race taking place at 10.30 AM with the final race starting at 7.23pm.
-The Kentucky Oaks is the 11th race on the card and will start at 6.12pm.
+The Kentucky Oaks is the 11th race on the card with a scheduled post time of 5:51 pm ET.

 The cost of the tickets to the Kentucky Oaks can vary based on which package you choose.
 For general admission tickets you can pay as little as $50, while dining packages or seats in the grandstand will have larger changes.
 You’ll also have the option of purchasing tickets that cover both the Kentucky Oaks and Kentucky Derby days.